 - All the sources and references used in the essay MUST be in English only.

 - Translating materials from another language into English without proper referencing and using them as your own work in an essay can be considered as academic misconduct.
-An example:
+For example:

 A student uses some materials in another language and uses a translation tool to change the essay into English.
 Then the student uses some programs/applications/websites to change/modify the translated essay.
 This kind of practice can be considered as academic misconduct.

-- All the working files (i.e. initial drafts, editing notes) MUST be presented for any enquiry from the teaching staff.
+- All the working files (i.e. initial drafts, editing notes) MUST be presented for any inquiry from the teaching staff.

-Students are expected to attend all the classes as scheduled and complete all assignment and research work that is set down for the unit in a timely manner.
+Students are expected to attend all the classes as scheduled and complete all assignments and research work that is set down for the unit in a timely manner.

 Required IT skills